George Visger: Post career

 Visger has become a well-known expert on traumatic brain injuries (TBI).
 In 2010, he founded The Visger Group, a TBI consulting organization with the goal of raising the awareness of TBI in a variety of venues, including football, injured military veterans, and pediatric groups.
-He has presented at numerous brain injury recovery conferences throughout the country and coordinates with hospital TBI recovery programs, the California School Nurses Organization, and the Wells Fargo Play It Safe Concussion Care Program.

 Visger has been featured on NPR, CNN, CBS Evening News, ESPN Outside The Lines, Slate Magazine, and specials in London, England, and Rio de Janeiro, Brazil.
 He consults directly with Dr. Rich Ellenbogen of the NFL Head, Neck, and Spine Injury Group on rule changes to reduce TBI in football.
-Many of Visger’s suggestions have been implemented to date.
+Many of Visger's suggestions have been implemented to date.

 Visger has recommended NFL rule changes to address the issue.

 Visger also conducts motivational seminars, is writing a full-length biography, and co-authored an eBook memoir with Irv Muchnick, Out of My Head; My Life In and Out of Football, which was published on January 30, 2012.

-Outside the Lines featured Visger chronicling his life after football and getting through day-to-day routine after his nine brain surgeries.
-Visger is a well known advocate for all traumatic brain injury survivors and has presented at Congressional hearings on TBI, Brain Injury Association annual conferences, and coordinates with the California Community Colleges Disabled Student Program Services and Veterans Resource Centers.
-Sacramento California for congressional hearing about traumatic brain injuries.
+Outside the Lines featured Visger chronicling his life after football and getting through his day-to-day routine after his nine brain surgeries.
+Visger is a well-known advocate for all traumatic brain injury survivors, has presented at Congressional hearings on TBI, the Brain Injury Association annual conferences, and coordinates with the California Community Colleges Disabled Student Program Services and Veterans Resource Centers.
+Sacramento California, for a congressional hearing about traumatic brain injuries.

-Visger is featured in Todd Trigsted’s upcoming movie, Gladiators: The Uncertain Future of American Football.
-Doug Cosbie (Dallas Cowboys 1979-1988) and associates began filming Visger’s autobiographic documentary An NFL Brain Injury and Recovery in April 2013.
+Visger is featured in Todd Trigsted's upcoming movie, Gladiators: The Uncertain Future of American Football.
+Doug Cosbie (Dallas Cowboys 1979–1988) and associates began filming Visger's autobiographic documentary An NFL Brain Injury and Recovery in April 2013.

 Visger has spoken about his story and the TBI crisis in the NFL at numerous organizations nationwide including the Brain Rehabilitation And Injury Network (B.R.A.I.N.), a non-profit organization that advocates for adults with brain injuries.